Monetize Your Music On YouTube Without 1,000 Views

 Aka you, the music copyright holder.

-Now, I am unsure exactly when this kicks in.
+Now, I am unsure exactly when this will kick in.

 From my testing across several channels, YouTube doesn’t force ads to be run on your videos until you hit 100 views.